jfcloutier/karma_system/design_notes/building plans.md

 To persist a count experience, a CA's plan would direct its umwelt CAs to persist *all of* the counted (observed) experiences.

-To initiate or terminate a count experience, a CA's plan would direct its umwelt CAs to add a counted experience or terminate *any of* the counted experiences.
+To create or terminate a count experience, a CA's plan would direct its umwelt CAs to add a counted experience or terminate *any of* the counted experiences.

 #### Impacting a more experience

 A `more` experience expresses that there is more of something than another in its umwelt.

-To initiate or teminate a more experience, a CA's plan would direct its umwelt to initiate or to terminate a compared, count experience.
+To create or teminate a more experience, a CA's plan would direct its umwelt to create or to terminate a compared, count experience.

 To persist a more experience, a CA's plan would direct its umwelt CAs to persist both compared counts.